sphinx-doc/sphinx/doc/extdev/testing.rst

 Examples
 --------

-For practical examples,
-please refer to :file:`tests/conftest.py` and other :file:`test_*.py` files under the :file:`tests/` directory of the Sphinx source code.
+For practical examples, refer to :file:`tests/conftest.py` and other :file:`test_*.py` files under the :file:`tests/` directory of the Sphinx source code.